Anje16/portfolio/README.md

 ---

 ## 🌟 About Me

+With over a decade of IT experience and **25X Salesforce certifications**, I bring a wealth of expertise and a proven track record in the Salesforce ecosystem.
+My journey includes working with renowned organizations such as **Salesforce** and **Vlocity**, where I implemented innovative solutions and consistently delivered exceptional results.

-I am a results-driven Salesforce Consultant with over a decade of IT experience.
-I specialize in designing, implementing, and optimizing Salesforce solutions to drive business success, with expertise across multiple Salesforce products and industry-specific applications.
+Currently serving as a **Senior Technical Consultant & Architect** at **Statista** in Hamburg, Germany, I specialize in designing, implementing, and optimizing Salesforce solutions to drive business success.
+My expertise spans multiple Salesforce products and industry-specific applications, ensuring I deliver customized solutions that align with clients' unique needs.

+### Key Highlights:
 - **25x Salesforce Certified**, including Platform App Builder, Advanced Administrator, and Application Architect.
 - Proficient in **Vlocity**, **Einstein Analytics**, and **Omnistudio**.
 - Skilled in **Apex**, **Visualforce**, **JavaScript**, and modern front-end frameworks.
 - Multilingual: English (Professional), German (Elementary), Hindi (Native).

+My commitment to staying at the forefront of industry trends ensures I continuously expand my expertise, delivering exceptional value to organizations and clients.
+Passionate about Salesforce and driven by a strong commitment to excellence, I am well-equipped to drive innovation and contribute to the success of businesses in the Salesforce ecosystem.

+### Volunteering and Mentoring:
+I am passionate about giving back to the community by mentoring aspiring Salesforce professionals and supporting nonprofits in leveraging Salesforce to achieve their missions.
+My experience includes:
+- **Volunteering**: Assisting nonprofits in implementing Salesforce solutions to streamline their operations and maximize impact.
+- **Mentoring**: Coaching individuals entering the Salesforce ecosystem, guiding them in acquiring technical skills, achieving certifications, and building successful careers.
+- **Community Engagement**: Actively participating in Salesforce user groups and community forums to share insights and foster collaboration.

 ---